Xeryon-Precision/XLA-INTG_prog_examples/README.md

 EDS_PATH = "../eds/xeryon_xla_5_eds.eds"
 ```

-Make sure the actual `.eds` file is present or update the path accordingly.
+Make sure the actual `.eds` file is present or update the path accordingly in `src/config.py`.